MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 We recommend that you update HoloLens to newer versions when they become available.
 For information about how to use Windows Update for Business, see [Manage updates to HoloLens](/hololens/hololens-updates).
 You can also manually update your HoloLens.

 > [!TIP]
-> You can make sure that the HoloLens app is automatically updated to be compatible with the latest solution version by turning on the **Update apps automatically** setting in the Microsoft Store.
+> You can make sure that the HoloLens app is automatically updated to be compatible with the latest Dynamics 365 Guides solution version by turning on the **Update apps automatically** setting in the Microsoft Store.

 ## Distribute the apps through Microsoft Store for Business